 In addition to the nights spent in Valais’ hotels, approximately 43,000 nights were registered in chalets/apartments during the 2008–09 tourist seasons.

+There’s been a lot of talk about Chinese students in hotel schools; do young Russians also frequent these establishments?
 The number of students from Russia and former Soviet states is constantly increasing.
 75 of the 500 students attending the César Ritz Colleges Swizerland in International Hotel and Tourism Management at le Bouvret and Brig come from nations that were once part of the USSR.
 Furthermore, about 30 students from Diplomatic Academy Moscow attend the César Ritz University Centre’s summer course in Brig every year.
 Les Roches International School of Hotel Management in Bluche currently has 45 Russians enrolled within a total student body of 1,120.

 Private schools, such as l’Ecole Ardévaz for example, already have several Russian students.
 If Russian companies and investors in Valais generate the economic activity we hope to see, these numbers will obviously increase.